-In 2001 The World Health Organization (WHO) performed a conceptual framework for categorization of physical, cognitive and mental health outcome-measures into impairments in structure and function, activity limitation and participation in social roles.88 The framework has been used to measure disability following a wide range of severe illnesses,89 and using this classification in studies of outcomes after critical illness is recommended to facilitate comparisons between different publications.
+In 2001 The World Health Organization (WHO) performed a conceptual framework for categorization of physical, cognitive and mental health outcome-measures into impairments in structure and function, activity limitation and participation in social roles.
+The framework has been used to measure disability following a wide range of severe illnesses, and using this classification in studies of outcomes after critical illness is recommended to facilitate comparisons between different publications.

 As the PIRO model, this framework also illustrates the complex interplay between the patient, the illness and the treatment, however the primary focus of this framework is the resulting potential disability rather than survival.
 First, the preadmission health of the patient affects impairments following critical illness.
-If the patient suffers from chronical illness or has an aggressive cancer, this might affect the future impairments, beyond both the injuries caused by a cardiac arrest and events in critical care.2 Still, organ failure and hereby critical illness may in itself cause physical impairments.
+If the patient suffers from chronical illness or has an aggressive cancer, this might affect the future impairments, beyond both the injuries caused by a cardiac arrest and events in critical care.
+Still, organ failure and hereby critical illness may in itself cause physical impairments.
 Impairments that may lead to activity limitations, which in turn may lead to restriction of participation in social roles.
 Limitations in activity and participation is as a common notation termed disabilities.
 Disabilities in combination with the perception of these disabilities affect quality of life.
 Hence pre-hospital status, severity and type of illness, potential impairments and the ability to handle these impairments are all separate but dependent aspects of the response to critical illness.
-However, these aspects accumulate to a level of disability.2
+However, these aspects accumulate to a level of disability.

 Often structural or physical impairments are routinely quantified by physicians during an ICU and hospital stay and examples of this are measures of forced expiratory volume in one second (FEV1), 6-minutes-walk test, cardiac ejection fraction and neurological assessment.
-Further the prevalence of such impairments following critical illness have been quantified in several studies.90 In turn, these physical impairments may or may not cause limitations in abilities and the link between physical impairments and limitations is not always one-to-one but rather heterogeneous.
-Limitations are defined by impairments found in tests in a standardized environment and examples of such tests are tests of cognitive executive function such as mini Mental state Examination91, swallowing test, up and go tests and the heterogeneity of the linkage to physical impairments is illustrated by the fact that similar brain injuries detected on a CT-scan may lead to various results in the mini Mental state Examination.2
+Further the prevalence of such impairments following critical illness have been quantified in several studies.
+In turn, these physical impairments may or may not cause limitations in abilities and the link between physical impairments and limitations is not always one-to-one but rather heterogeneous.
+Limitations are defined by impairments found in tests in a standardized environment and examples of such tests are tests of cognitive executive function such as mini Mental state Examination, swallowing test, up and go tests and the heterogeneity of the linkage to physical impairments is illustrated by the fact that similar brain injuries detected on a CT-scan may lead to various results in the mini Mental state Examination.

 Disability is, according to the framework, defined by restriction in participation in social roles, and is an interplay between structural impairments, limitations and the individual patient in combination with the social and technological environment of the patient.
-Inability to work is a common measure of disability, or correspondingly, return to work is a common measure of preserved function following an event, as is performing activities of daily living.2 Return to work has been assessed among several subgroups of survivors after several types of severe illness, for instance cancer92, stroke93 and trauma.^{94,9518}
+Inability to work is a common measure of disability, or correspondingly, return to work is a common measure of preserved function following an event, as is performing activities of daily living.
+Return to work has been assessed among several subgroups of survivors after several types of severe illness, for instance cancer, stroke and trauma.

-Lastly, as an addition to the WHO framework, it is recommended to include or relate the study of long term outcomes to the health related quality of life.^{2,89} This measure assesses the 'relative desirability of measured or estimated health status', and hereby includes the preference of the patient in the measurement of outcome.
-Health related quality of life is typically assessed by Short Form 36 (SF-36), a questionnaire of 36 questions where the patient can rate their physical and mental health status.96 the capability to participate and function in society as before an event, and when interpreting this measure it is important to understand that an acquired incapability to work emerge through a complex interplay.
-The papers of this thesis explored small pieces of this large and complex process.
+Lastly, as an addition to the WHO framework, it is recommended to include or relate the study of long term outcomes to the health related quality of life.
+This measure assesses the 'relative desirability of measured or estimated health status', and hereby includes the preference of the patient in the measurement of outcome.
+Health related quality of life is typically assessed by Short Form 36 (SF-36), a questionnaire of 36 questions where the patient can rate their physical and mental health status.